 - 1. Begin appropriating state dollars to support Early On.
-Michigan appropriates almost \$1 billion in special education annually.
+Michigan appropriates almost \$1 billion in special education annually though.
 Up-front investment in early intervention beginning with an investment to match the \$11.8 million in federal funds can dramatically reduce special education costs while helping more children reach optimal development by kindergarten entry. - 2.
 Conduct a study to identify how Michigan can maximize federal Medicaid funds to support Early On.
-While some ISDs utilize local resources to draw down Medicaid funds to support early intervention services, this is inconsistently done across the state and infrequently utilized for the 60% of children who are not eligible for special education.
+While some ISDs utilize local resources to draw down Medicaid funds to support early intervention services, this is inconsistently done across the state and infrequently utilized for the 60% of Early on only eligible children.
 As Michigan continues to face financial challenges, we must maximize our state's ability to utilize federal resources to support families with young children.